 Men are at an increased risk of developing an AAA.
 Other risk factors include atherosclerosis (a build-up of plaque in the arteries), high blood pressure, high cholesterol, smoking and genetics.

 Most AAAs develop over several years.
-Thanks to improved testing, many are discovered and treated before they produce symptoms.
-If an AAA isn’t found and treated, it may eventually burst, causing internal bleeding.
+They are usually found by accident when an ultrasound or CT scan of the abdomen is done for another reason.
+If an AAA isn’t found and treated, it can possibly burst, causing internal bleeding.
 This is a life-threatening condition that requires immediate medical treatment.